-My general budget rule is now $70 per adult (persons aged 14yrs+ because we all know that teenagers eat as much as adults at this point!) and $50 per child (under 14yrs) in the household is the main grocery shop budget for a fortnight.
-With then a flat $70 for the top up shop in the second week of the fortnight.
-So in total that is $310 for the fortnight for my family of 4.
+My NORMAL rule for setting a grocery budget is $70 per adult (persons aged 14yrs+ because we all know that teenagers eat as much as adults at this point!) and $50 per child (under 14yrs) in the household is the main grocery shop budget for a fortnight.
+I feel no matter where you are living in Australia - city, country or coastal states - it's a fair $ goal for your budget.
+For us that is $240 for the main shop in the first week.
+I then have a flat $70 for the top up shop in the second week of the fortnight.
+I base that off what ever I set per adult.
+So in total that is NORMALLY $310 for the fortnight for my family of 4.

-Keeping all this mind my budget for my main shop is $240.
-I’m currently estimating that I will spend around $171, so be sure to watch the matching grocery haul to see if I stay under budget !
+Keeping all this mind my budget for my main shop is this week is $240.
+I’m currently estimating that I will spend around $231 - that is more of an exact as I am ordering online only for a quick click and collect!
+So be sure to watch the matching grocery haul to see if I stay under budget !

 Some tools I used to do my meal planning were:

 (VIP's use the shop code found on the private Facebook Group to download FREE)

 - 7pk Monthly Meal Planner + Shop Your Pantry Meal Ideas + 40 Dinner Theme Night Idea's + Blank Family Favorite Meals Sheet - INSTANT DOWNLOAD

 - A Easy Grocery Calculator - INSTANT DOWNLOAD

 - 2pk Grocery List Budget + Grocery & Meal Planning Wish List - INSTANT DOWNLOAD